-- Continue to take the medication recommended by your doctor for your pregnancy (unless it is listed above).
+- Continue to take the medication recommended by your doctor for your pregnancy (if listed in the table, please see your doctor).

 - Avoid excessive weight gain before or during pregnancy.

-- Take regular exercise, unless advised not to by your doctor or midwife.
+- Exercise regularly, unless advised not to by your doctor or midwife.

 - Attend all your appointments as scheduled.